MrBMueller/MidGen/README.md

 ### repetitions, sub-sequences and loops

-To repeat a single event, you can just use the `.` (dot) symbol.
+To repeat single events with the same duration and note value, you can just use the `.` (dot) symbol.

 <img src=https://raw.githubusercontent.com/MrBMueller/MidGen/master/img/img13.png width="50%">

-To repeat operations, you can use the '=' (equal) symbol.
+To repeat operations (e.g. relative note changes), you can use the `=` (equal) symbol.

 <img src=https://raw.githubusercontent.com/MrBMueller/MidGen/master/img/img14.png width="50%">